RobertSasak/nkart-one/README.md

 nkart-one
 =========

-Print one page at the time from norgeskart.
+Print one A4 page at the time from norgeskart.
+See http://one.nkart.no